abseil/abseil.github.io/community/index.md

 and orientation.
 To faciliate this open environment, please review our
 <a href="{{ site.baseurl }}/community/code-of-conduct">code of conduct</a>.

-### Contribute on Github

-We welcome community contributions.
-Be sure to follow our
-<a href= "https://github.com/abseil/abseil-cpp/blob/master/CONTRIBUTING.md" target="_blank">community
-addition guidelines</a>.

 ### Mailing List

 Any questions or suggestions?
 Just want to be in the loop of what is going on